afarago/blpy.attilafarago.hu/README.md

 ## Core Dependency

-- [blocklypy](https://www.npmjs.com/package/blocklypy): The functional base for all LEGO® block-based to Python conversion in this project.
+- [blocklypy](https://github.com/afarago/blocklypy): The functional base for all LEGO® block-based to Python conversion in this project, published at [npmjs](https://www.npmjs.com/package/blocklypy).

 ## License